 4 Abbreviations

+TBD.

+5 Conventions

+In this Recommendation, the following conventions apply.

+The keywords "is required to" indicate a requirement which must be strictly followed and from which no deviation is permitted, if conformance to this Recommendation is to be claimed.

+The keywords "is recommended" indicate a requirement which is recommended but which is not absolutely required.
+Thus this requirement need not be present to claim conformance.

+The keywords "can optionally" indicate an optional requirement which is permissible, without implying any sense of being recommended.

-TBD.5 Protocol reference points
+6 Protocol reference points

 Recommendation [ITU-T H.VSMarch] describes overall architecture framework of mobile Visual Surveillance as the following figure, and it also introduces reference points of architecture.
 This document gives more detailed description of those reference points as well as some newly defined reference points.